 Depending on how much time you have in Dubai, you may either want to stay in the Dubai Downtown area at the Dubai Mall/ Burj Khalifa or Dubai Marina area (for shopping and sightseeing) or at the beach (for a longer vacation that has it all).

 With the convenient public transportation options, taxis, and private airport transfers, most of the popular parts of the city are comparable accessibility-wise.

-Anyway, our personal recommendation for a longer stay is the Jumeirah Beach Residence (JBR) area.
-It’s close to the beach and is quite easy to get to everywhere else from there.
+Our personal recommendation for a longer vacation is the Jumeirah Beach Residence (JBR) area.
+It’s close to the beach and is quite easy to get everywhere else from there.
 On the other hand, if you are mostly interested in sightseeing, you may want to stay closer to Dubai Mall or at Dubai Marina – ideally, close to a metro station.

 More travel tips for visiting Dubai: